BrokenVoodooDoll/optical-trap-forces/README.md

 In Fig. 2 $Q = \sqrt{Q_s^2 +Q_g^2}$ is the efficiency of the resulting force acting on the particle.
 This graph shows the contribution of each ray incident on a particle at a certain angle.
 It can be seen that the maximum value of $Q_g$ is approximately at the value of the angle of incidence of $70^\circ$, which shows the need to use high values of $NA$.
 For comparison, we present graphs for other $n$ in Fig. 3 and 4.

-It can be seen that at $n\rightarrow 1$ the required maximum angle of incidence becomes too high, and at $n\rightarrow 1.4$$Q_s$ is equal to or exceeds $Q_g$ in most of the angle range, which indicates the difficulty of obtaining a stable capture.
+It can be seen that at $n\rightarrow 1$ the required maximum angle of incidence becomes too high, and at $n\rightarrow 1.4$ $Q_s$ is equal to or exceeds $Q_g$ in most of the angle range, which indicates the difficulty of obtaining a stable capture.

 ## Force along Z-axis